Avinash9694/Book-Manager/README.md

 7. You can test the API endpoints using a tool like Postman.

+## Assumptions made during the development process:

+1. **Data Types Assumption:** Title, Author, and Summary fields are assumed to be of type string.

+2. **Data Validation:** All the fields (Title, Author, and Summary) are required when creating a new book.
+Empty or missing fields will result in an error.

+3. **Uniqueness of Titles:** The "title" field of a book is assumed to be unique, ensuring that there are no two books with the same title in the database.

+4. **No Books in the Database:** In cases where there are no books stored in the database, the application should return a message indicating that "there are 0 books."

 ## Notes

 - This API uses MongoDB as the database.
 Ensure that MongoDB is running and accessible from your local environment.